YLLA

 “She is, I think, the outstanding animal photographer.
 She is outstanding in being able to seize in her pictures some essential quality of her subjects, which more orthodox photographers are apt to miss in their desire for so-called realistic and complete representation.
 Ylla often does not bother to photograph the entire animal: she knows that a part may give a more vivid expression of something of the essence of the creature.”
 Julian Huxley, 1950

-Ylla pioneered and developed the photographic genre of animal expression, thus laying the groundwork for a field that has expanded considerably and enabled careers for photographers of animals.
+Having pioneered and developed the photographic genre of animal expression, Ylla thus laid the groundwork for a field that has expanded considerably and enabled careers for photographers of animals.

 Camilla Koffler, known by her artist name Ylla (pronounced ee-la), was born in Vienna in 1911 to a Croatian mother and a Romanian father, both Hungarian nationals.
 During the First World War, she was obliged to travel with her mother by foot between Hungary, Romania and Yugoslavia, the family jewels sewn into her mother's fur collar and the money stuffed in her shoes.
 In 1919, she was placed in a German boarding school in Budapest, a six year period of relative stability.
 She joined her mother in Belgrade in 1926 where she studied sculpture with Petar Palavičini at the Academy of Fine Arts.
 Soon she discovered that Camilla in Serbe stands for camel, whereupon she called herself Ylla.
 Her early interest in animals is revealed in a bas-relief sculpture depicting animals, commissioned by a cinema in Belgrade, as well as by her efforts at the time to find homes for the stray cats and dogs she rescued.